Image by OEGlobal CC-BY

 OEGlobal Board: Introducing Two New Members and Elected VP

-The Open Education Global (OEGlobal) Board of Directors is pleased to announce the election of a new Vice President and the addition of two new members in February 2025.
+The Open Education Global (OEGlobal) Board of Directors is pleased to announce the election of a new Vice President and the appointment of two new members in February 2025.

 In keeping with the recent tradition of having two Vice Presidents on the OEGlobal Board (as announced in 2023), at the recently held OEGlobal Board Meeting, Glenda Cox was officially elected as the second Vice President.
-She replaces Lisa Young, who resigned from this position in 2024.
+She succeeds Lisa Young, who served in this position until 2024.

 The OEGlobal Board Office Bearers are :